ArdentLabs/bootcamp-fall-2017/week2/README.md

 'banana'
 ```

-Objects are complex, so message us on Slack if anything is still unclear!
+Objects are a complex subject, so message us on Slack if anything is still unclear!

 ## Functions